splunk/corona_virus/README.md

 ## Installing the App

 This app should be installed directly into $SPLUNK_HOME/etc/apps.
 You simply clone the app directly into that directory and it will be self-contained.
 Please see the install instructions below.

-You must use the git clone method for this app to stay up to date.
+**You must use the git clone method for this app to work properly**

 ### App Requirements